Fly fishing can feel like the most technical of all types of fishing. Everyone assumes it requires a lot of expensive equipment to get started.

 Your fly rod is one of the most crucial pieces of equipment you will require.
 A good fly rod can be pricey, in some instances running to thousands of dollars.

 However, there is no need for a beginner to spend that much money.
-Equally, some fly rod kits can be purchased for less than $30, like this one from Amazon.
+Equally, some very affordable fly rod kits available, like this one from Amazon.

-For a good fly rod suitable for beginners, decent well-made rods with an excellent mid-range action*, like this one from Pascifun, can be purchased for around $50.
+For a good fly rod suitable for beginners, decent well-made rods with an excellent mid-range action*, like this one from Pascifun.

 *The rod’s action could be thought of as its “springiness” some anglers prefer a stiff action while others like a softer action.
 This is one reason spending a lot of money on that first fly rod is not recommended.